-Tens of thousands gain new access to VA loans
+Law gave tens of thousands new access to VA loans

-A law signed by President Donald Trump early this year allows more members of the National Guard to buy homes using VA loans.
-It's good timing, as mortgage rates are still at historically low levels.
+A law signed by President Donald Trump in early 2021 has allowed more members of the National Guard to buy homes using VA loans.

 More than 24 million military veterans have benefited from the VA home loan program since its creation in 1944, says North Carolina Republican Sen. Tom Tillis, one of the bill’s supporters.

-The former limitation on Guard members and reservists — many of whom have been responding to the COVID-19 pandemic and assisting with vaccination efforts — was simply a "technicality," Tillis said last year when the legislation was introduced.
+The former limitation on Guard members and reservists — many of whom have been responding to the COVID-19 pandemic and assisting with vaccination efforts — was simply a "technicality," Tillis said when the legislation was introduced in 2020.